TokisanGames/Terrain3D/doc/api/class_terrain3dinstancer.rst

 - :ref:`add_transforms<class_Terrain3DInstancer_method_add_transforms>` - Accepts your list of transforms and parses them into our data storage.

-- Creating your own MultiMesh resources and inserting them directly into the :ref:`Terrain3DRegion.multimeshes<class_Terrain3DRegion_property_multimeshes>` dictionary.
+- Creating your own instance data and inserting it directly into :ref:`Terrain3DRegion.instances<class_Terrain3DRegion_property_instances>`.
 It's not difficult to do this in GDScript, but a thorough understanding of the C++ code in this class is recommended.
-Specifically look at `update_multimesh()`.

 \ **The methods available for removing instances are:**\